rakibhakas/nethammer/README.md

-# nethammer
-Here's a sample `README.md` section that you can include in your GitHub repository for **NetHammer**.
-This section will guide users through the installation process.

----

 # NetHammer

 **NetHammer** is a powerful tool designed to simulate Distributed Denial of Service (DDoS) attacks for network stress testing and educational purposes.